That other loan shark

 The “fine print” is hardly easily visible, and think about the person who is looking for an immediate loan of $10K.
 How likely is it that they can make payments of more than $700 a month.

-It sparked a healthy discussion between my son and I about scrutinizing deals, reading fine print, and tangentally the Liberterian political party.
-He’s only 11, so I know he doesn’t fully understand it all, but if it makes him hesitate just a bit when he’s offered a deal to consider if it is waht it appears at face value, then I’ll be happy.
+It sparked a healthy discussion between my son and I about scrutinizing deals, reading fine print, and tangentially the Libertarian political party.
+He’s only 11, so I know he doesn’t fully understand it all, but if it makes him hesitate just a bit when he’s offered a deal to consider if it is what it appears at face value, then I’ll be happy.

 Contributed by: Scott Copperman